GabeScott/standard-works-vault/General Conference/1974 April - Testimony.md

 The interested person must study the gospel, and the gospel is to be found primarily in the Bible, Book of Mormon, Doctrine and Covenants, and Pearl of Great Price, the four standard works of The Church of Jesus Christ of Latter-day Saints.

-In this dispensation the Lord has counseled us to “seek ... out of the best books words of wisdom: seek learning, even by study. ...”
-(D&C 88:118.)
+In this dispensation the Lord has counseled us to “seek … out of the best books words of wisdom: seek learning, even by study. …” ([[D&C 88.118|D&C 88:118]].)

-Jesus said, “... know the truth, and the truth shall make you free.”
-(John 8:32.)
+Jesus said, “… know the truth, and the truth shall make you free.” ([[John 8.32|John 8:32]].)

 I feel sure that part of this freedom Jesus refers to must be freedom from ignorance, as ignorance is a deterrent to happiness, growth, and development.

 Through study of the scriptures we can understand our relationship to God and how the basic gospel principles apply to our daily lives.
 Our study, however, should be constant and intensive, for the gospel of Jesus Christ embraces all truth.

-Now regarding the second step to acquire a testimony—prayer—the Prophet Joseph Smith observed that “it is the first principle of the gospel to know for a certainty the character of God, and to know that we may converse with Him as one man converses with another. ...”
-(Documentary History of the Church, vol. 6, p.
+Now regarding the second step to acquire a testimony—*prayer*—the Prophet Joseph Smith observed that “it is the first principle of the gospel to know for a certainty the character of God, and to know that we may converse with Him as one man converses with another. …” (*Documentary History of the Church,* vol. 6, p.
 305.)

 Near the end of the Book of Mormon, Moroni, a great leader, gave this promise:

 “And when ye shall receive these things, I would exhort you that ye would ask God, the Eternal Father, in the name of Christ, if these things are not true; and if ye shall ask with a sincere heart, with real intent, having faith in Christ, he will manifest the truth of it unto you, by the power of the Holy Ghost.

-“And by the power of the Holy Ghost ye may know the truth of all things.”
-(Moro.
-10:4–5.)
+“And by the power of the Holy Ghost ye may know the truth of all things.” ([[Moroni 10.4|Moro.
+10:4–5]][[Moroni 10.5|]].)

 Although this promise specifically refers to the Book of Mormon, I am sure as you study the Bible, the Doctrine and Covenants, and the Pearl of Great Price you will find that the promise is likewise applicable to these scriptures.